Hugh Grosvenor, 7th Duke of Westminster: Marriage and issue

+On 27 July 2025, their first child, a daughter, Lady Cosima Florence Grosvenor, was born.
+Prince William is Cosima's godfather.

 Philanthropy

-Westminster is the chair of trustees of the Westminster Foundation, a grant-making foundation that seeks to provide opportunities for young people (aged 0 to 25) and their families, living in Westminster, Chester and rural areas.
+Grosvenor is the chair of trustees of the Westminster Foundation, a grant-making foundation that seeks to provide opportunities for young people (aged 0 to 25) and their families living in Westminster, Chester, and rural areas.

-He also continues to support the Defence and National Rehabilitation Centre (DNRC), an organization established by his father that helps wounded British military veterans.
+He supports the Defence and National Rehabilitation Centre, established by his father to help wounded British military veterans.

-In 2020, during the COVID-19 pandemic, Westminster donated £12.5 million to the national COVID relief effort and to support the NHS, and £1 million to the University of Oxford to fund research projects on mental health and psychology.
+In 2020, during the COVID-19 pandemic, he donated £12.5 million to the national COVID relief effort and to support the NHS, and £1 million to the University of Oxford to fund research projects on mental health and psychology.

-In 2025 the Duke and Duchess of Westminster visited the University of Chester's Queen's Park campus in Handbridge as part of a charitable engagement, where they toured facilities including simulation and virtual reality suites.
+In April 2025, Grosvenor and his wife visited the University of Chester's Queen's Park campus in Handbridge as part of a charitable engagement, where they toured facilities including simulation and virtual reality suites.
 The university's vice-chancellor, Professor Eunice Simmons, welcomed the couple and highlighted the visit as an opportunity to showcase the institution's resources.

+In July 2026, he and his wife joined the Mayor of London, Sadiq Khan, to open the renovated Grosvenor Square in Mayfair, London.
+The event marked the completion of a £25 million renovation of the square, part of the Grosvenor Group's London property holdings, which added 150,000 plants and bulbs, 44 trees, and two wetland areas.
+Grosvenor cut a ribbon to mark the opening, and the square was scheduled to reopen to the public on 20 July 2026.